Mehebul02/blog-application/README.md

 This project is a backend system for a blogging platform, designed to support two types of users: Admin and User.
 The system includes secure authentication, role-based access control, and a public API for viewing blogs with search, sort, and filter functionalities.

 ## Features
-### User Roles
-- **Admin**:
-  - Created manually in the database with predefined credentials.
-  - Can delete any blog.
-  - Can block any user by updating the `isBlocked` property.
-  - Cannot update any blog.
-- **User**:
-  - Can register and log in.
-  - Can create, update, and delete their own blogs.
-  - Cannot perform admin actions.

-### Authentication & Authorization
-- **Authentication**:
-  - Users must log in to perform create, update, or delete operations.
-- **Authorization**:
-  - Differentiates between Admin and User roles to ensure secure access.

 ### Blog API
 - Public API to fetch blogs.
 - Supports search, sorting, and filtering functionalities.